elastos/Elastos.Hive.DevDocs/tech/manual/source/api.rst

 ===================
 /cluster/node/rm
 ===================
-Remove a node from the cluster the cluster.
+Remove a node from the cluster.

 .. list-table:: Arguments
    :widths: 15 10 10 30